-After the end of the First World War, Armenian survivors returned to their native village of Medz Nor Kyugh.
-We presume that it was during these years (1919 to 1922) that Mgrdich was ordained and became Father Ghougas.
-He also married Santouhi sometime during these years.
-But the newlyweds’ new life did not last long.
-The Greco-Turkish War began, and like thousands of other Christians (both Armenian and Greek), the Filisian family left their native land for good and took the road of exile.
+After the end of the First World War, Armenian survivors returned to the Bursa region.
+But Father Ghougas and Santouhi's new life did not last long in Bursa region's Karsak village.
+The Greco-Turkish War began, and like thousands of other Christians (both Armenian and Greek), the Filisian family left the Bursa region for good and took the road of exile.
 It was probably during this chaotic time that Santouhi lost trace of her mother.
 We don’t know much about what happened to her, but she was reunited with Santouhi many years later, in Greece.

 The Filisians first made their way to Edirne, and thereafter to Plovdiv, Bulgaria.
 After staying in Plovdiv for some time, they departed for Greece.
 At first, they lived in Kavala, then, in 1924, they moved to Komotini (Gyumyuldjina).
 Father Ghougas served as a priest in all of these locales.

 After living in Komotini for six-seven years, Father Ghougas and his family moved to Thessaloniki.

 Father Ghougas served as the spiritual leader of the Thessaloniki Armenian community until 1964.
 In other words, he served the community for more than 30 years.
 The photographs presented on this page are evidence of his active participation in the community’s religious, cultural, and social life.